onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Resource IDs.rst

 .. req::
     :id: R-27469
     :target: VNF
-    :keyword: MUST
+    :keyword: SHOULD
-    :validation_mode: static
+    :validation_mode: none
-    :updated: casablanca
+    :updated: dublin

-    A VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` that is creating a *Reserve Port* with an IPv4 address Resource ID **MUST** use the naming convention
+    A VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` that is creating a *Reserve Port* with an IPv4 address Resource ID **SHOULD** use the naming convention

     * ``reserve_port_{vm-type}_{network-role}_floating_ip_{index}``